VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - `UnboundedQueueInUnboundedBag` could be proven using `RouterIn`

+- We want to simplify as much as possible the `BuildExpr` function.
+  Avoiding having to rely on complex `bijectivePortRenaming` and custom `stringify` functions could be of great help

 ## Topology

 - We have the problem that we don't know to which input we are connecting in the